 Rohingya refugees at risk as monsoon season looms

 After fleeing shocking violence in Myanmar, nearly 1 million Rohingya refugees in Bangladesh face potentially devastating monsoon rains this summer.
-As many as 150,000 are at extreme risk, living in flimsy shelters in areas prone to flooding and landslides.
+Many live in flimsy shelters in areas prone to flooding and landslides.